JNOSQL/jnosql-book/en/part4/chapter4_2.md

 ### Templates classes

+The template offers convenience operations to create, update, delete, query and provides a mapping between your domain objects and Diana API.
 The templates classes have the goal to persist an Entity Model through Diana API.
 It has three components:

 * **Converter**: That converts the Entity to a communication level API.